Marcus6116/base-split-vault-lock-list-clean/README.md

 - Update documentation when behavior or setup steps change.
 - Avoid committing generated files unless they are required.
 - Review changes before opening a pull request or merging.

+## Project Structure

+The exact structure depends on the files currently present in the repository.

+Recommended documentation for future updates includes:

+- Source directory descriptions.